mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 Before we start, I want to share some of the challenges there are with displaying images on mobile devices.
 First, consider the job of a cross-platform mobile framework (like NativeScript).

-> WARNING: This section may scare you initially, and that's because cross-platform device DPIs are confusing.
+> **WARNING** This section may scare you initially, and that's because cross-platform device DPIs are confusing.
 But don't worry: NativeScript does a good job of abstracting away the complexities of cross-platform images.
 Stick with me!

 There are hundreds of various devices, and each device has a different screen resolution and DPI.
 Let's take iOS devices as an example.
 Apple's devices (iPhone, iPad, etc.) are considered to be a highly-controlled hardware ecosystem, resulting in fewer variances across the models of their devices; however, consider just the iPhone line of hardware. iPhone 3, 3G, 4, 4s, 5, 5s, 5c, 6, 6s, 6 plus, etc. Some of these devices share common characteristics (like screen size), but it seems with every new year, the screens change in size, or in DPI.
 Between all of these devices, there are 3-4 different screen sizes, and 2-3 different screen DPIs to consider.